hgeorge82/Engineering_4_Notebook/README.md

 ### Code

 ### Reflection
 This assignment looked very intimidating at first because everything looked confusing and I kind of freaked out.
-When I took my time to actually read it properly I realized that most of this was given to me and all I needed was to copy and paste.
+When I took my time to actually read it properly I realized that most of this was given to me and all I needed was to copy the code segments given and think critically about it.
 &nbsp;

 ### Test Link